koleaby4/next_movie/README.md

 ## System tests

 [System tests](https://en.wikipedia.org/wiki/System_testing) were introduced to verify end-to-end functionality of the whole website.<br>
-I decided to use [cypress](https://www.cypress.io/) for system tests - a very popular JavaScript-based testing framework which allows user-like interactions with websites and verifications of page content.
+I decided to use [cypress](https://www.cypress.io/) for system tests.
+Cypress is a very popular JavaScript-based testing framework which allows user-like interactions with websites and verifications of page content.

 Cypress tests can be found in `cypress\integration` folder, while a number of helper functions are stored in `cypress\support` folder.